-At BNY Mellon, we consider human dignity paramount, and we work to preserve human rights throughout our company and our supply chain.
-Our actions are guided by our human rights statement and we apply these principles to everyone we do business with inclusive of our employees, suppliers, clients, communities and other stakeholders.
+At BNY Mellon and within our subsidiaries, we consider human dignity paramount, and we work to preserve human rights throughout our company and our supply chain.
+Our actions are guided by our human rights statement and we apply these principles to all the entities with which we do business, inclusive of our employees, suppliers, clients, communities and other stakeholders.

 Beyond our own workplace and our supply chain, we also look for ways to contribute to human rights solutions throughout the world, serving as a positive influence for the protection of human rights.

-We strive to create an environment of respect for all individuals.
-We do not tolerate corruption, discrimination, harassment or forced or child labor in any form.
+At BNY Mellon, we strive to create an environment of respect for all individuals.
+We do not tolerate corruption, discrimination, harassment, child labor, prison labor, forced labor or slavery in any form.

 We believe that, through our actions, we can be a constructive influence for human rights.